-There is no limit to the amount of funding that an applicant can request.
+You may request up to \$50,000 in funding.
 If you request funding in the amount of \$25,000 or more, you need to submit the following financial documentation with your application:

 - Grant applicants with annual revenue of \$750,000 or more need to submit their most recent certified financial audit. - Grant applicants with annual revenue over \$50,000 but less than \$750,000, need to submit their most recent IRS Form 990. - Grant applicants with annual revenue under \$50,000 and do not have an IRS Form 990, need to submit the most recent board reviewed financial statements (For example, income statement and balance statement).